by Rolf Sattler

 Replicability of results such as the replicability of experiments is considered the gold standard of scientific research.
 Replication supports the results.
 However, it does not constitute proof because one cannot know whether future replication will be possible.

 Failure of replication is usually taken as an indication that the results are untenable.
-However, one has to keep in mind that each time an experiment is repeated some aspects of the context have changed.
+Harris (2017) points out how sloppy science leads to a lack of replicability.
+However, a lack of replicability need not always be due to sloppy scientific procedures.
+One has to keep in mind that each time an experiment is repeated some aspects of the context have changed.
 These aspects might be responsible for the lack of replication.
 For example, when an experiment is repeated, the moon phase may be different, and this might explain the failure of replication.
 Therefore, one cannot conclude in this case that the hypothesis under consideration has been falsified by the lack of replication.

 It is important to be aware of the uniqueness of each context in which experiments are performed.
 One may be able to keep some variables constant, but others are beyond our control.
 The observer or experimenter is also part of the context.
 In each new experiment, the experimenter is different, even if it is the “same” person.
 During one experiment this person may be in a good mood, and when she repeats the experiment she may be in a bad mood.
 If the experiment could not be replicated, was that failure due to her change in mood?
 How can we know?